 We’ve discussed the use of watermarking to protect live broadcasts, but the same watermarking techniques can really be applied to any type of video content such as video on demand (VOD).
 And with video becoming an increasingly important asset across every industry, watermarking solutions are not only applicable to traditional sectors, such as media, entertainment and sports content; corporate assets can be protected by solutions like ASiD watermarking.
 The theft of intellectual property and sensitive information is as much an issue as the illegal redistribution of live broadcast content and premium VOD, and can cost organisations a huge amount of money and damage their brand.

+We hope these 5 benefits of digital watermarking helped you to consider how it could help your organisation.
 Digital watermarking can be a truly powerful tool in the fight against content piracy, and is already used by broadcasters, rights holders, delivery platforms and service providers around the world.
 Friend MTS watermarking solutions are deployed in millions of devices globally, ensuring that our customers’ content is fully protected.
 And they can give you the same confidence that your revenue is safe from the impact of large-scale illegal content redistribution and from theft of IP.